mixxxdj/manual/source/chapters/microphones.rst

    are using stereo microphones.
 #.
 For the :guilabel:`Microphone Monitor Mode` option, select :guilabel:`Direct
    monitor (recording and broadcasting only)`.
 #.
-Enter the measured round trip latency in millseceonds for the
+Enter the measured round trip latency in milliseconds for the
    :guilabel:`Microphone Latency Compensation` option.
 #.
 Click the :guilabel:`Apply` button.
 #.
 Click the :guilabel:`OK` button.